A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues

-On the other hand, other FA solutions optimize the wireless network systems based on an FL backbone, \ie, a neural network is trained collaboratively to directly optimize the system.
-The FA algorithm then proposes assistance on the FL scheme.
-Such methodology has been applied in numerous FA research, as is introduced in Section \ref{sec_assistfl}.
-In \cite{xing2023multi}, FL is employed to build up a semantic communication system, while FA is applied to assist it via generating the aggregation indicators.
+\textbf{Hiding raw data method(s).} In \cite{xing2023multi}, FL is employed to build up a semantic communication system, while FA is applied to assist it via generating the aggregation indicators.
 The aggregation indicator is generated by the FA local computation scheme, reflecting the suitability between the current channel condition and the local FL model.
 When the aggregation indicator is received by the server along with the FL model, it is transformed into the weight in weighted FL model aggregation.
 In \cite{wang2020federateduav}, the FA-assisted FL scheme is deployed to control the UAV deployment in visible light communications scenarios.
 It needs to resolve the complex optimization problem jointly considering ``UAV deployment, user association, power efficiency, and predictions of the illumination distribution''.
 To predict the illumination distribution, a convolutional autoencoder is trained by FL methodology.
-To help the FL training, the FA methodology is also applied.
+The FA methodology is also applied to help with FL training.
 The FA scheme uploads the convolution kernels and bias to the server.
 By aggregating the convolution kernels, gap matrices can be calculated, which are essential for the evaluation and optimization of the UAV deployment plan.